Nathnaelc/cs162-test/session_16/README.md

 2. Write the `CREATE TABLE` statements to implement your design.
 3. `INSERT` some example data that you have made up.
-4. Now write a transaction that updates the portfolios for both the selling company and the buying company.
+4. Now write a transaction that updates the portfolios for both the selling trading desk and the buying trading desk.
 5. What would happen if the statements were not wrapped in a transaction, and everything went smoothly?
 What would happen if the set of updates were interrupted halfway through?

-(This is not intending to be a very realistic question, but more a question around data modeling, and transactions!
-You are not expected to have a lot of financial background so it is fine if make you assumptions about how this scenario works.)
+(This is not intended to be a very realistic question, but more a question around data modeling, and transactions!
+You are not expected to have a lot of financial background so it is fine if you make assumptions about how this scenario works.)